 Position: Assistant Coach, Passing Game Coordinator, Tight Ends

-Prior to coming to Clemson, Richardson was one of South Carolina’s most successful high school coaches during his tenure at Northwestern High School in Rock Hill, S.C.
+• Prior to coming to Clemson, was one of South Carolina’s most successful high school coaches during his tenure at Northwestern High School in Rock Hill, S.C.

-• Said Head Coach Dabo Swinney of Richardson’s 2021 promotion: “Man, Kyle was one of the best high school coaches in the entire Southeast.
+• Said Head Coach Dabo Swinney upon Richardson’s promotion to his current role: “Kyle was one of the best high school coaches in the entire Southeast.
 Talk about a guy that’s been patient.
-I hired him, I think he was coming off his third straight state championship appearance, and the same thing as Streeter: he’s had opportunities and he’s stayed here for a chance to coach at Clemson.
+I hired him, I think he was coming off his third straight state championship appearance.
+He’s had opportunities and he’s stayed here for a chance to coach at Clemson.
 He is one of the brightest and most well-prepared guys that we have to step into this role and be the tight ends coach and passing game coordinator.
 He has got a great acumen for football.
 He brings great leadership ability from being a head coach for a long time.
 This is a great next step for him.
 He’s done a lot of different things within our program in support staff roles, and I’m just really excited to see him have this opportunity.
 I’m so thankful that he stayed patient and thankful that now I’ve got the opportunity to hire him.”